 - Song JU, Park HY, Jeon K, et al. Treatment of thoracic actinomycosis: A retrospective analysis of 40 patients.
 Ann Thorac Med.
 2010;5(2):80-5.
 [PMID:20582172]

 Comment: Review of 40 cases of thoracic actinomycosis -- 17 had immediate surgery due to hemoptysis or concern for cancer.
-Antibiotic therapy to the other 23 was successful in 18 (78%); 5 failed and required surgery.
-The antibiotic failures received these drugs on an average of 10 months, but those who responded showed improvement within 2 months.
+Antibiotic therapy for the other 23 was successful in 18 (78%); 5 failed and required surgery.
+The antibiotic failures received these drugs on an average of 10 months, but those who responded showed improvement within two months.

 - Maki K, Shinagawa N, Nasuhara Y, et al. Endobronchial actinomycosis associated with a foreign body--successful short-term treatment with antibiotics--.
 Intern Med.
 2010;49(13):1293-6.
 [PMID:20606362]

-Comment: Case report of endobronchial actimnomyces associated with a fish bone swallowed 28 months prior to detection.
+Comment: Case report of endobronchial actinomyces associated with a fish bone swallowed 28 months before detection.

 - Yi F, Prasad S, Sharkey F, et al. Actinomycotic infection of the abdominal wall mimicking a malignant neoplasm.
 Surg Infect (Larchmt).
 2008;9(1):85-9.
 [PMID:18363472]

 Comment: Case report -- abdominal wall mass treated with long course of penicillin for actinomycosis.
 Due to poor response the patient had surgical excision which the authors noted is indicated for suboptimal response or a malignant process cannot be ruled out.

 - Hall V. Actinomyces--gathering evidence of human colonization and infection.
 Anaerobe.
 2008;14(1):1-7.
 [PMID:18222714]